phsantiago32/sabrino-v2/README.md

 [deploy-unix]: https://github.com/github/hubot/blob/master/docs/deploying/unix.md
 [deploy-windows]: https://github.com/github/hubot/blob/master/docs/deploying/windows.md

-## Campfire Variables
+## Telegram Variables

-If you are using the Campfire adapter you will need to set some environment variables.
+If you are using the Telegram adapter you will need to set some environment variables.
 If not, refer to your adapter documentation for how to configure it, links to the adapters can be found on [Hubot Adapters][hubot-adapters].

-Create a separate Campfire user for your bot and get their token from the web UI.
+Create a bot using bot father, get it's token API Token and put it in the TELEGRAM_TOKEN env variable.

-    % heroku config:add HUBOT_CAMPFIRE_TOKEN="..."

-Get the numeric IDs of the rooms you want the bot to join, comma delimited.
-If you want the bot to connect to `https://mysubdomain.campfirenow.com/room/42` and `https://mysubdomain.campfirenow.com/room/1024` then you'd add it like
-this:

-    % heroku config:add HUBOT_CAMPFIRE_ROOMS="42,1024"

-Add the subdomain hubot should connect to.
-If you web URL looks like `http://mysubdomain.campfirenow.com` then you'd add it like this:

-    % heroku config:add HUBOT_CAMPFIRE_ACCOUNT="mysubdomain"
+    % heroku config:add TELEGRAM_TOKEN="..."

 [hubot-adapters]: https://github.com/github/hubot/blob/master/docs/adapters.md